stadtentwicklung/masterplan/README.md

 ## :rocket: Rendering in detail:

 ### 1. The original georeferenced vector plan is saved as a raster image (you can see a piece of the whole plan in two versions: (1) no streets and (2) with classified street infrastructure.
-(I wanted to know what looks better at the end: (1) streets from the vector plan on top or (2) streets included in the render-process.)
+(I wanted to know what looks better at the end: (A) streets from the vector plan on top or (B) streets included in the render-process.)

 ![screenshot raster image](https://raw.githubusercontent.com/stadtentwicklung/masterplan/master/img/01_plan_raster.png)